sensu/sensu-docs/content/sensu-core/2.0/getting-started/testing-nightly-releases.md

 {{< /highlight >}}

 In order for the agent to function, it will need to have a list of one or more backends to point to.
-This can be set by setting `backend-url` to the ip and port of a sensu backend..
+This can be set by setting `backend-url` to the ip and port of a Sensu backend.

 {{< highlight yaml >}}
 backend-url: